Do you find losing weight after menopause a daunting task? If yes, that's hardly surprising, as a woman’s metabolism

 Here's another trick.
 From your new smaller plate, try removing a single bite-size bit of food.
 Toss it, give it to the pooch, save it for the aforementioned soup—whatever it takes to keep that bite out of your mouth.
 After all, we’re talking just one bite here, which isn't really such a sacrifice.
 Then, maybe work up to another bite or even another; if you don’t dwell upon them, you may not even miss those bites.

-See how these little steps work?
+So, you see how effective these little steps can be, right?
 With very little deprivation, they ease a lot of calories out of your diet.
-If you then add in some moderate exercise, you'll be on your way.
-Another win for the turtle!
+If you then add in some moderate exercise, you'll be well on your way to a slimmer bod...and creating another win for for the turtle approach (a.k.a. "turtle tracks).